Chat with usChat with us

 Tel Aviv, situated on the Mediterranean shore and near the central business district, is a pulsating urban hub renowned for its beaches, nightlife, and technological dynamism.
 Standing in contrast with Jerusalem’s ancient vibe, it symbolizes modern Israel’s liberal and enterprising spirit.
 Key roads enhance connectivity throughout the cityscape, facilitating both business and leisure travel, and ensuring control over the vibrant coastal area.

-Hashalom interchange, Tel Aviv, july 2019
+Hashalom interchange, Tel Aviv

 Hashalom interchange, Tel Aviv, july 2019 - Author: Alexey Bogoslavsky